 4. Blogger

-Over the past decade, blogging has grown extremely popular as one of the best work from home jobs for women who enjoy writing.
+Over the past decade, blogging has grown extremely popular as one of the best work from home jobs for people who enjoy writing.
 It gives you the opportunity to share information with an audience that is interested in your topic.

 If you’re a new blogger, you may find yourself caught up in trying to figure out the perfect name, color scheme, WordPress template, etc. Instead of getting stuck on the technicalities or the look of your blog, focus on building great and helpful content.